ONSdigital/csvcubed/csvcubed-devtools/csvcubeddevtools/README.md

-# csvwlib - devtools
+# csvcubed - devtools

 > Shared test functionality & dev dependencies which are commonly required.

-The *devtools* package contains common packages necessary for development of *csvwlib* such as:
+The *devtools* package contains common packages necessary for development of *csvcubed* such as:

 * behave - for behaviour testing / BDD
 * docker - to execute docker containers, used to transform and test csvwlib outputs.